galvdat-hthieu/vgupe2024_team8/Report.md

 <a id="item-four"></a>
 ## 4. Framework
-This report outlines the design and implementation of Pharmacy Management System using Hibernate, Postgre SQL, and the MVC pattern.
+This report outlines the design and implementation of a Pharmacy Management System using Hibernate, Postgre SQL, and the MVC pattern.
+Hibernate has available operations to connect, store, and modify data in the database because this is an open source and automatically generates SQL queries based on the entity mappings.
+In addition, Hibernate supports multiple database dialects which means we can switch databases with minimal configuration changes.
 ### System Architecture
 - Hibernate:  Used for ORM to map Java objects to database tables.
 - PostgreSQL JDBC Driver: Allows Java to connect to PostgreSQL databases.